RealNickTriano/system-design-in-practice/README.md

 `main`: it runs the test suite, applies Terraform, builds and pushes the Docker image to ECR, and forces a new ECS deployment.
 AWS access uses GitHub OIDC (`github_oidc.tf`) rather than stored credentials.

-> Note: Terraform state is kept local and git-ignored (`terraform.tfstate*`).
-State holds resource
-> metadata and can include secrets, so it is deliberately not committed — for real multi-user use
-> it belongs in a remote backend (e.g. S3 + DynamoDB lock).

 ## Load testing